elvagao66/or4741/midterm_report.md

 * ***City and data indicators*** : which includes `city` (categorical data) and  `week_start_date` (in abbrev. number format).
 * ***NOAA's GHCN daily climate data weather station measurements***: which includes five different features that corresponds to the maximum and minimum value, average and also the range of temperature as well as total precipitation.
 * ***Persiann satellite precipitation measurements***: which includes one feature which is `precipitation_amt_mm`, representing the total precipitation.
-* ***NOAA's NCEP Climate Forecast System Reanalysis measurements***: which includes 10 different features that corrsponds to total precipitation (unit: amt_mm_, mean dew point temperature, mean air temperature, mean relative and specific humidity, total precipitation (unit: kg/m^2), max and minimum air temperature and diurnal temperature range.
+* ***NOAA's NCEP Climate Forecast System Reanalysis measurements***: which includes 10 different features that corrsponds to total precipitation (unit: amt/mm）, mean dew point temperature, mean air temperature, mean relative and specific humidity, total precipitation (unit: kg/m^2), max and minimum air temperature and diurnal temperature range.
 * ***Satellite vegetation - Normalized difference vegetation index (NDVI) - NOAA's CDR Normalized Difference Vegetation Index (0.5x0.5 degree scale) measurements***: which includes four features (`ndvi_ne`, `ndvi_nw`, `ndvi_se`, `ndvi_sw`) that individually corresponds to the southeast, southwest, northeast and northwest of city centroid.
 All of the features that are mentioned above, unless stated, are in numerical form.